GitEic-Bhavin/Training_and_UpSkill/Eng_for_Engineer/Art_of_Speaking/README.md

 3. Hold gaze for 10–15 seconds per thought.
 4. Avoid rapid shifting of eyes — it loses impact.
 5. Relax and breathe; confidence in content helps more than gimmicks.

+Get confidence in your voice
+---

+# **Explanation (in very simple words)**

+This passage teaches one big lesson:

+**Your voice becomes powerful ONLY when you are well-prepared and confident — not because of its natural texture.**

+Let’s break it down.

+# **1. Why we don’t sound good when we are nervous**

+When we feel nervous:

+* Our voice shakes
+* We sound weak
+* We sound unsure
+* Even good speakers sound bad

+Why?
+Because **voice never lies**.
+It immediately shows your stress.

+# **2. Why do we get nervous?**

+Because:

+* We fear public speaking (stage fright)
+* We worry about mistakes
+* We doubt our preparation

+When fear increases → confidence drops → voice trembles → delivery becomes poor.

+So the real problem is not the voice.
+The real problem is **lack of preparation**.

+# **3. Strong voice ≠ born voice**

+A powerful voice does NOT come from:

+* Deep tone
+* Sexy voice
+* Heavy bass

+It comes from:

+* Preparation
+* Good content
+* Practice
+* Confidence

+Even a soft voice sounds confident when the speaker is well prepared.

+# **4. How to Build a Confident Voice**

+### ✔ Step 1 — Prepare your content

+* Research properly
+* Structure your material
+* Add examples/stories
+* Avoid too much information

+### ✔ Step 2 — Practice like a professional

+Record yourself on:

+* Phone camera
+* Laptop camera
+* Tablet

+Watch the recording:

+* Check your tone
+* Check your body posture
+* Check confidence
+* Make corrections
+* Practice again and again

+This repeated practice gives **ultimate confidence** when you speak on stage.

+# **5. Example of powerful vs weak delivery**

+Two versions of same line:

+### **Good delivery**

+Energetic, controlled, confident.

+### **Bad delivery**

+Flat, weak, shaky.

+The words were same, but delivery changed everything.

+This shows:
+👉 **Delivery matters more than content alone.**

+# **6. Don’t force your voice to sound “deeper” or “cooler”**

+Many people try:

+* To talk in a deeper voice
+* To speak slowly to sound serious
+* To change their natural tone

+This creates problems:

+* You sound fake
+* You sound monotonous
+* You lose natural intonation
+* You become too conscious
+* Your speech becomes robotic

+The speaker gives an example:
+When they try to make their voice deeper, they sound weird and flat.
+So they stop doing it.

+👉 **You are not a voice-over artist.
+Don’t ruin your natural voice.**